Go back

 • Regardless of whether primarily inflammatory or infectious, initiate supportive measures

-• warm compresses, analgesics including acetaminophen or NSAIDs and rest.
+• Cold compresses, analgesics including acetaminophen or and NSAIDs and rest.

 • Addition of antibiotics based on clinical judgement.
 Empiric antibiotic therapy directed against S aureus